In November, the world’s marquee climate conference will come to one of its fastest warming regions.

 But many states lack both the capacity and expertise to access or negotiate for funding, or even fully participate at COP.

 By advocating on their behalf as well, MENA environmentalists are positioning themselves to champion climate-vulnerable communities at large.
-Officials from poor states seem to approve.

 “Quite honestly, we need help,” said one climate negotiator from an East African country that’s often struggled to deploy more than a few delegates to COPs.

-“So the more we get from civil society the better.”
 Across much of the region, environmental protection has long been perceived as an unaffordable luxury amid conflict and economic crises.

 Most importantly, after years in the wilderness, many of these organizations are hoping to use this ‘hometown’ COP to establish and deepen ties with senior regional officials and international environmentalists.